Panique (1946 film): Plot

 Alice is a young woman who has just been released from prison after taking the rap for a robbery committed by her boyfriend, Alfred.
 She arrives in town the night after a woman's murder.
 The next morning, Alice and Alfred pretend they are meeting for the first time, as the police know she covered up a crime for someone and are eager to discover the real criminal.
 Alice's neighbor, the eccentric and misanthropic loner Monsieur Hire, immediately falls for her.
 He warns her about Alfred, advising that she should ask him about the murder.

-Although Alfred is initially unforthcoming, he admits he is the murderer.
+Although Alfred is not initially forthcoming, he admits to Alice that he is the murderer.
 He was sleeping with the woman and killed her for her money.
 When Alice tells him that Hire knows of his crime, he quickly sets a plan into action.
 He begins planting suspicions among the locals, who already dislike and distrust Hire.
-Meanwhile, Alice leads Hire on, and plants the murdered woman's handbag in his apartment.
-Later, Alfred tells his friends to gather Hire's neighbors, who search the apartment and find the handbag.
+Meanwhile, Alice leads Hire on and plants the murdered woman's handbag in his apartment.
+Then Alfred tells his friends to gather Hire's neighbors, who search the apartment and find the handbag.

 After his friends incite a violent mob, Alfred urges Alice to call Hire and beg him to leave work and return home.
 When he arrives and is confronted by the bloodthirsty crowd, Hire flees to the rooftops, where he slips.
 Despite the efforts of police and firefighters to save him, he falls to his death.
-Alfred and a regretful Alice slink off, thinking they have successfully framed Hire.
-However, the police discover a photograph of Alfred committing the murder on Hire's body.
+Alfred and a regretful Alice slip away, thinking they have successfully framed Hire.
+However, the police examine Hire's body and discover a photograph of Alfred committing the murder.
 They wait to close in on Alfred as the movie ends.